rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

 * We need to get the queried/requested domain
     * We need to know the domain length
     * We need to get the FQDN
+* Build a DNS response
 * Replace the requested domain with any domain we want
-* Re inject the packet into victim connection
+* Re inject the packet into victim connection and send

 I'll devide our tasks then wrape it up in one script